-Wi-Fi 6 hardware is finally arriving on the market, and you’ll be seeing more and more of it released throughout 2020.
+Wi-Fi 6 hardware is now common, and there’s a good chance you have a Wi-Fi 6 network.
 But people are already talking about something new: Wi-Fi 6E, which promises to reduce Wi-Fi congestion further.

 What Is Wi-Fi 6E?